Where Sustainability meets innovative Tourism

 The product "Arosa Energy" consists of electricity from the regional hydropower plants in the Schanfigg valley.
 The power plants in Litzirüti and Lüen produce renewable energy from domestic water from the Plessur River.
 Thus, most of the electricity used in Arosa and the Schanfigg is generated by the renewable and CO2-neutral resource hydropower.

 Electric Service Stations

 Since July 2016 the underground parking Brüggli provides two charging stations where two vehicles can simultaneously charge with up to 22kW.
 In addition to e-cars, e-scooters and e-bikes can be charged too.
+The electrical supply is sponsored by the municipality and is provided free of charge for the time being.
 A charging vehicle solely needs to pay the cost for the parking garage.
-Furthermore, additional charging stations can be found in the parking garages of the following hotels: Blatter's Bellavista Hotel, Sunstar Alpine Hotel Arosa, Hotel Arlenwald and Tschuggen Grand Hotel.
+Furthermore, additional charging stations can be found in the parking garages of the following hotels: Blatter's Arosa Hotel, Sunstar Alpine Hotel Arosa, Hotel Arlenwald and Tschuggen Grand Hotel.
 Refer to the link to find out the location, opening hours and rates for non-hotel guests.

 Travel by Train...

 The Arosa railway slowly winds its way down through Chur, past the Stadtmauer, Malteserturm and Obertor, the landmark of the Bündner capital.
 But the city stroll on rails does not last long.
 At the city boundary, the Arosa railway changes into the mountain railway and winds its way through the wild Schanfigger valley up to the well-known resort Arosa.
 On the only 26 km long track the train climbs over a thousand meters.